Smaller communities prepare for onslaught of virus patients

 The situation in Georgia reflects a reality on the ground that is at odds with President Donald Trump’s repeated vow to have the the American economy up and running by Easter.
 Albany is already out of intensive-care beds.
 Louisiana authorities estimate that New Orleans could be inundated by the end of next week.
 The Wisconsin governor projects 1,000 deaths before Easter.

 Roughly 90,000 people live in Albany and surrounding Dougherty County.
-The virus’ impact has been outsized compared with the community’s population.
+The virus’ effect has been outsized compared with the community’s population.
 Infections countywide have surpassed 100, including seven deaths, making it Georgia’s hardest-hit county outside metro Atlanta.

 And there’s no sign of the crisis peaking soon.
 On Wednesday, the hospital was still waiting on 900 test results.